10 Jan Alumni Board Scholar Profile: Q&A with 2015 Scholar Daniel Renkert

 What’s the best advice you’ve ever received?

 The best advice I’ve received recently was from my stage manager while I was directing a show.
 We had a rough dress rehearsal for the show, and I was rather stressed.
 She reminded me that everything comes together in the end.
-In theater, perfection isn’t necessary for a good show.
+In theatre, perfection isn’t necessary for a good show.
 As in life, perfection isn’t always worth the stress.

 If you could have dinner with one person or a few people from history, who would you choose and why?

 I would love to have a conversation with Julie D’Aubigny because she has an absolutely fascinating story which really needs to become a play or a movie.
-Long story short, she was a 17th century French woman who was an accomplished swordsman, opera singer and rogue.
+Long story short, she was a 17th century French woman who was an accomplished swordsman, opera singer, and rogue.
 As an aside, there is a musical about her which debuted in 2017.